justinjiajia/cloud_security/labs/lab_6.md

 When resources are no longer required, AWS CloudFormation can delete the resources built for the stack.

-A *deletion policy* can also be specified against resources.
+A *deletion policy* can also specified against resources in a template.
 It can preserve or (in some cases) back up a resource when its stack is deleted.
 This feature is useful for retaining databases, disk volumes, or any resource that might be needed after the stack is deleted.

-The *lab-application* stack was configured to take a snapshot of an Amazon Elastic Block Store (Amazon EBS) disk volume before it is deleted.
+The *lab-instance* stack was configured to take a snapshot of an Amazon Elastic Block Store (Amazon EBS) disk volume before it is deleted.
 The code in the template that accomplishes that configuration is:

 ```
   DiskVolume: